harsha-yuvaraj/Reproduction-of-FinBERT/README.md

 This project aims to improve the results of the sentiment analysis model **FinBERT**, as described in the paper "FinBERT: Financial Sentiment Analysis with Pre-trained Language Models" by Dogu Araci (2019).

+By engineering a custom Multi-Layer Fusion architecture with RoBERTa, improved at 87.7% accuracy and 94.49% negative recall compared to the original FinBERT baseline.
+The new architecture aims to address the information bottleneck in standard BERT models by preserving both low-level syntactic cues and high-level semantic meaning.

 ## Original Paper
 * **Title:** FinBERT: Financial Sentiment Analysis with Pre-trained Language Models
 * **Author:** Dogu Tan Araci